The 2018/19 CAS project in the natural sciences aims to push a new mathematical theory forward.

 Here's what some of the fellows participating in Homotopy Type Theory and Univalent Foundations have planned for their year at CAS:

 Kristian Alfsvåg, Ph.D. candidate at the University of Bergen (UiB):

 'During my stay at CAS, I am implementing results from mathematics in homotopy type theory.
 In other words, I am translating mathematical statements and proofs into something a computer can understand.
 More precisely, I am trying to make the computer consider the problem "What happens if we try talking about sets with a negative number of elements?"'

-Daniel R. Grayson, professor emeritus, the University of Illinois at Urbana-Champaign:
+Daniel R. Grayson, professor emeritus at the University of Illinois at Urbana-Champaign:

 'My main goal at the Centre will be to verify the proofs in a preprint of mine on algebraic K-theory by translating them into the formal language of Univalent Mathematics, thereby allowing the computer to verify them.
 I hope to submit the paper for publication along with the formal verification.'

 Anthony Bordg, postdoctoral fellow at the University of Cambridge:

 'This year at CAS I will investigate two aspects of the Univalent Foundations of mathematics.
 First, I will explore some model-theoretic questions that arise in relation to the Univalent Foundations.
 Second, I will try to tackle some challenges faced by researchers checking mathematics with computers in these foundations.'